 It’s smart to build some sort of breakaway feature into your lanyard, so it won’t pose a strangulation hazard, if it gets caught on something, or someone tries to assault you.
-There’s special breakaway hardware that you can buy, but a cheaper option is to simply cut the lanyard at the neck, and sew in a piece of Velcro.
+There’s special breakaway hardware that you can buy, but a cheaper option is to simply cut the lanyard at the neck, and sew in a piece of hook-and-loop tape.

 What You Do:

 Iron the interfacing onto the back of your lanyard fabric, following the manufacturer’s instructions.